 Rome – Sunday in Trastevere

-On the other hand there are some really good restaurants over here which seem to be much more reasonably priced than those in the Centro Storico just over the river, and they are all open for Sunday lunch which makes this the place to be while the rest of town is relatively quiet.
+On the other hand there are some really good restaurants over here which seem to be much more reasonably priced than those in the Centro Storico just over the river.
+Most importantly they are all open for Sunday lunch which makes Trastevere the place to be when the rest of town is relatively quiet.

 Hidden away up a backstreet, not so far from the madding crowd, this is a favourite which I come back to every time I’m here.
 If you haven’t reserved you need to get here pretty soon after 12.30 when they open or you won’t get one of the coveted outdoor tables.

 To start I had the Antipasta della Casa, a dish of grilled peppers, aubergine, courgettes and olives(A).

 To follow, the Spaghetti alla Gricia, with pancetta and grated pecorino (A+) is truly excellent.

 I like to challenge myself from time to time and thought this would be a good place to try Trippa alla Romana, which was tasty, but I couldn’t eat more than half of it (B), unlike the local chap next to me who polished his off in about five minutes.

 The Panna Cotta with stewed forest berries was sublime (A+).

 All this went down with a great bottle of fruity Frascati from Casalle Marchese (A) which totally won me over to this lovely Lazio wine.

 A great meal all round, and very reasonable at €40.
 If you’re in Trastevere, you must come here.